tandasat/tandasat.github.io/Hypervisor_Development_for_Security_Researchers.md

     - Lectures: various use of hypervisors, UEFI module-based hypervisors, comparison with kernel module-based hypervisors, and UEFI/EDK2

 2. VT-x Basics
-    - Lectures: processor modes, VMCS, host vs.guest, VM-exit, VM-entry, high-level design options, tools and techniques to diagnose bugs, and the trick of navigating specifications
+    - Lectures: processor modes, VMCS, host vs. guest, VM-exit/-entry, high-level design options, tools and techniques to diagnose bugs, and how to navigate specifications
     - Lab: source-level debugging with VMware
     - Lab: configuring and starting host and guest, monitoring CPUID execution
     - Lab: troubleshooting VMX instruction errors with Bochs